 Sterile jet planes and touristy resort hotels make it easy to whizz around the world without really ever meeting local people.
 Tear yourself away from the pool for an hour or two and try to make connections, whether it's with your Airbnb host or a trader at the local market.

 You’ll be surprised by how much you can discover; there are friendly, welcoming people all over the world, and they’re often just as keen to learn from strangers as you are.

 “Leave only footprints,” says the old mantra.
 That’s easier said than done when you have to drink bottled water to avoid getting a stomach bug.
 Swig from disposable bottles for a few months and you’ll create a nasty pile of plastic waste, which will stay in your holiday destination long after you’ve departed (around 500 years, according to most estimates).

 We’re not saying that you should drink straight from the tap in New Delhi in a bid to save the planet (definitely don’t do that), but it’s good to remember that as a visitor, you can have a disproportionately high impact on the environment.
-Tread as lightly as you can, and think carefully about what you’re leaving behind.

 Volunteering abroad isn’t always as simple as it sounds.
 You’ve got to consider things like visas, travel insurance and background checks.
 Usually, there are fees.
 But you don’t always have to be a paid-up ‘volunteer’ to do something good for the place you’re visiting.

 It could be as simple as helping locals clean up a beach, or donating a few books to kids who want to read.
 A little bit of effort can go a long way, and you don’t always need the help of an NGO to make a big difference.